Images of Viral Exanthem

 For people with only mild symptoms, no treatment is required, as the rash and illness often last for only a few days and go away on their own.
 However, you might try:

-- Acetaminophen (Tylenol®) or ibuprofen for low fever and aches and pains.
-(DO NOT USE aspirin.)
+- Acetaminophen (Tylenol) or ibuprofen for low fever and aches and pains.
+(DO NOT USE aspirin in children aged 18 or younger.)

 - Bed rest and plenty of liquids.